Exclude Outlying Data from Aggregated Average Calculations

 Real-Time Console Aggregated Metrics.png

-When and why should I set limits?
+When and why should you set limits?

 Default Settings